-Certain of our products utilize the radio spectrum to provide wireless voice, data and video communications services.
+Certain of our products utilize radio spectrum to provide wireless voice, data and video communications services.
 The allocation of spectrum is regulated in the United States and other countries and limited spectrum space is allocated to wireless services and specifically to public safety users.
 We manufacture and market products in spectrum bands already made available by regulatory bodies.
-If current products do not comply with the regulations set forth by these governing regulatory bodies, we may be unable to sell our products or could incur penalties.
-Our results could be negatively affected by the rules and regulations adopted from time to time by the U.S. Federal Communications Commission ("FCC"), Innovation, Science and Economic Development Canada, ("ISED"), the European Union Directorate-General for Environment or regulatory agencies.

-bodies in other countries.
+If current products do not comply with the regulations set forth by these regulatory bodies, we may be unable to sell our products or could incur penalties.
+Our results could be negatively affected by the rules and regulations adopted from time to time by the U.S. Federal Communications Commission ("FCC"), Innovation, bodies in other countries.
 Regulatory changes in current spectrum bands may also require modifications to some of our products so they can continue to be manufactured and marketed.